Upadacitinib

 Swallow the extended-release tablets whole; do not split, chew, or crush them.

 If you are taking the liquid, do not use a household spoon to measure your dose.
-Always use the bottle adapter and measuring syringe provided by the manufacturer to measure each dose of the liquid.
+Use the bottle adapter and syringe provided by the manufacturer to measure and give each dose.
+Read the written instructions that come with the medication.
+Ask your doctor or pharmacist if you have any questions about preparing or giving a dose of the liquid.

 Your doctor may need to temporarily or permanently stop treatment if you experience certain severe side effects.
 Be sure to tell your doctor how you are feeling during your treatment.